Our MLIS curriculum is constantly updated to address emerging trends in our field.

 It's an exciting time to be an information professional.
 The field of library and information science is rapidly evolving, and graduates with a Master of Library and Information Science degree work in various organizational environments from public and academic libraries to corporate businesses and government agencies.

 The knowledge and skills learned in the graduate programs at the San José State University School of Library and Information Science are applicable and transferable to numerous career pathways including librarianship, emerging technologies, information architecture, archival studies, and more!
-Check out some of the emerging job titles as identified in the Emerging Trends and Titles Report:
+Check out some of the emerging job titles as identified in the Emerging Career Trends Report:

 - Cloud/Metadata Support Specialist